franleplant/SOM/README.md

 ## Docs

+We are using the [wiki](https://github.com/franleplant/SOM/wiki) intensively.
+Please check it up.

 We are going to be using Scipy heavily, please refer to [Scipy Docs](http://www.scipy.org/docs.html).
 Scipy is a Python meta-package that includes other Scientific and Mathematics packages, the most important are: